Detecting and Investigating OpenSSL Backdoors on Linux

 Let’s Cheat and Automate the Investigation

 Of course doing the above steps is great, but automation is the best way to find and discover these breaches before they get out of hand.
 We’ll use Sandfly, our agentless intrusion and compromise detection platform for Linux, to do the heavy lifting.
-We have a free five host license so you can do what you see below instantly.
+We have a free license so you can do what you see below instantly.

 These are all pretty severe alerts.
 One by one we’ll get the details.